 As more and more of our customers take advantage of serverless technologies, we wanted to ensure that you have the same visibility into serverless architectures that we’ve long provided for your servers, containers, applications, and cloud services.
-Our new Cloud Functions view brings together all the metrics, traces, and logs from your serverless applications so you can monitor the performance, utilization, and resource consumption of your serverless functions.
+Our new Serverless view brings together all the metrics, traces, and logs from your serverless applications so you can monitor the performance, utilization, and resource consumption of your serverless functions.

 Traditionally, you’ve had to manually create monitors to receive alerts.
 But often there are issues that you didn’t know to watch for.
 That’s why we launched Watchdog.
 Watchdog applies the machine learning that powers our industry-leading anomaly detection to your application metrics and automatically informs you of irregularities.

 We also opened a Datadog EU region, which allows our European customers to keep their monitoring, analytics, and log data in Europe.

 If you need help learning how to use all of our new features, we launched the Datadog Learning Center—an online training portal to help you get the most out of Datadog.